peterpeterparker/daviddalbusco.com/src/blog/wrapped-2025-and-onward.md

 ### GitHub Integration

 GitHub integration was actually one of my goals for 2025.
-Not just GitHub Actions, but real integration—sign-in with GitHub, automatic deployment through GitHub Apps, etc.
+Not just GitHub Actions, but deep integration including sign-in, automatic deployment through GitHub Apps, etc.

 Despite some proof of concepts and analysis, there wasn't a clean solution without compromising too much on either ownership or security (or putting too much responsibility on my shoulders).
 That is why it did not happen yet.